StructuralMike/MMMM/readme.md

 - Guarantees starting boots if any glitch mode
 - HMG forces door_shuffle to vanilla

+## accessibility:
+- 100% locations, or beatable only
+- If door_shuffle, always 100% locations

 ## goal:
 - If ganonhunt and not entrance, pyramid is open or GT is 0 crystals
 - If ganonhunt and entrance, ganon is vanilla and pyramid is open
 - If ganon (crystals + aga2) and not entrance, GT crystals is always <= ganon crystals
 - If fast ganon, and not entrance, GT crystals is always >= ganon crystals
 - Trinity won't roll by default
+- If completionist, shopsanity and ohko is turned off.

 ## collection_rate:
 - Turned on if completionist, shopsanity, or any pottery